geopython/pycsw/docs/pubsub.rst

    * ``mqtt://username:password@localhost:1883``
    * ``https://username:password@localhost``

+   As with any section of the pycsw configuration, environment variables may be used as needed, for example to set username/password information in a URL.
+If ``pubsub.broker.url`` contains authentication, and ``pubsub.broker.show_link`` is ``true``, the authentification inforation will be stripped from the URL before displaying it on the landing page.

 .. note::

    If a ``channel`` is defined, it is used as a prefix to the relevant OGC API endpoint is used.